 Glasgow International is a world-renowned biennial festival of contemporary art, which showcases the best of local and international art for wide-ranging audiences.

-The next Glasgow International will take place in 2020, positioning the city as a unique major centre for the production and display of contemporary visual art.
+The next Glasgow International will take place from April 24 - May 10, 2020, positioning the city as a unique major centre for the production and display of contemporary visual art.